Megillat Esther and Student-Centered Learning

 - Compare and contrast ancient Persia and cultural differences (treatment of women, arranged marriages, marriages where only the man chooses, the role of gatekeepers and other royal functionaries, the caste system, the royal vizier, etc.) to modern times.
 Scenes can be recreated to create a holistic approach.

-- Contrast leadership qualities between Mordechai and Esther and Haman and Achashverosh, and modern leaders.
+- Contrast leadership qualities between Mordechai and Esther, Haman, and Achashverosh, and modern leaders.